lang-uk/extractomat/README.md

 `TimeOnto Sample *.docx` is the original text of the paper.

+## Practical application
+We used `extractomat` in our experiments on building unsupervised bilingual glossary.
+See https://github.com/lang-uk/schmezaurus for details.

 ## Citing the paper
 Extractomat is released as part of the paper: